 29. The Clubhouse conducts an objective evaluation of its effectiveness, including Clubhouse International Accreditation.

 30. The Clubhouse director, members, staff and other appropriate persons participate in a comprehensive two or three week training program in the Clubhouse Model at a certified training base.

 31. The Clubhouse has recreational and social programs during evenings and on weekends.
 Holidays are celebrated on the actual day they are observed.

 32. The Clubhouse has an independent board of directors, or if it is affiliated with a sponsoring agency, has a separate advisory board comprised of individuals uniquely positioned to provide financial, legal, legislative, employment development, consumer and community support and advocacy for the Clubhouse.

-33. The Clubhouse develops and maintains its own budget, approved by the board or advisory board prior to the beginning of the fiscal year and monitored routinely during the fiscal year.
+33. The Clubhouse develops and maintains its own budget, approved by the board or supported by an advisory board which provides input and recommendations prior to the beginning of the fiscal year and monitored routinely during the fiscal year.